EvgenyYukhanov/9th-Grade/codedays/aug2020/README.md

 ## One Button to Save the World
 ## Intro
-A bluetooth keyboard that uses a Mores code.
+A bluetooth keyboard that uses a Morse code.
 ## Story
 Once apon a time...